cl4cnam/memory-game-funcsug/README.md

 # Memory Game

-A simple and engaging **Memory Game** built with JavaScript, HTML, and CSS.
+A simple **Memory Game** built with FuncSug, JavaScript, HTML, and CSS.
 This game challenges your memory skills by asking you to match pairs of cards.
 It's a fun way to practice and improve your short-term memory!

 ---

 ## 📝 Features

 - **Dynamic Card Matching**: Match pairs of cards to win.
-- **Responsive Design**: Play on any device, from desktops to mobile screens.
+- **Design**: Play on desktops.
-- **Restart Option**: Restart the game at any time with a single click.
+- **Restart Option**: Restart the game with a single click.
 - **Smooth Animations**: Interactive flip animation.

 ---